-- Supporting a family member whose behaviour could be described as challenging. - Looking to understand why behaviour that challenges occurs. - Looking for information on behaviour that challenges.
+- Supporting a family member whose behaviour could be described as challenging. - Looking to understand why behaviour that challenges occurs.

 All our information sheets are available to download free of charge because we believe that money should not be a barrier to getting the information you need when you need it.